royalapplications/docs/src/r2022/royalserver/components/secure-gateway/gateway-configuration.md

 ## Show or Activate the Gateway Configuration Panel

-In The Royal Server Configuration Navigation Bar, click on the Secure Gateway group and then on the Gateway Configuration entry.
+In The Royal Server Configuration Tool Navigation Bar, click on the **Secure Gateway** group and then on the **Secure Gateway Configuration** entry.

 > [!NOTE]
 > Any change in this panel requires a restart of Royal Server.